LeoIvin/Cleaning-service-UI/README.md

 ## Features

-- Modern and responsive UI
 - Clean and intuitive design
 - User-friendly navigation
+- Responsiveness still needs to be implemented

 ## Installation